antisvin/OpenWare_Axowl/Axoloti/README.md

 https://github.com/antisvin/OpenWare/releases

-MidiBoot-Axoloty-*.bin is the bootloader file.
+MidiBoot-Axoloti-*.bin is the bootloader file.
 There's also a sysex version which can be used to flash bootloader when firmware is running.

-Axoloty-*.syx is firmware binary converted to SySex format.
+Axoloti-*.syx is firmware binary converted to SySex format.

-## How can I build firmware from source?
+## How can I build Axowl from source?

 You will need to use the following branches from Github:
 * MIDI bootloader - https://github.com/antisvin/OpenWare/tree/axoloti/AxolotiBoot